Opportunities - jobs, training, scholarships, representation

 Open to all mana whenua, including Ngāi Tahu, both school leavers and adult learners can apply.

-In 2024, the scholarship will be administered by Te Rūnanga a Rangitāne o Wairau.
+The scholarship is administered by Te Rūnanga a Rangitāne o Wairau.

 Te Rau Puawai